flatironinstitute/sciware/24_Types/main.md

 * In many languages you can use classes to represent your own types
 * If you want additional constraints on the values beyond their storage types, you can verify these in the constructor (\\( 0 \le x \le 1 \\))
+   * Dynamic checking: optional, only in "debug" mode
-* It's nice if storage representation for values is opaque (users of the class don't interact directly with the value), but this can be impractical for performance in some cases
+* Nice if storage representation for values is opaque (users of the class don't interact directly with the value), but this can be impractical for performance in some cases

-only data not operations (members not methods) classes do a lot more than this

-dimensional analysis?
-(1 slide)

-any (python union all types)

-how you interpret bits orthogonal

-how i think about writing code, data first
+## Conclusions, tips

+* Try to think about your problem starting with data: how do you represent your input, state, etc.
+* Build functions that transform between representations to process data
-error checking at beginning of functions
+* Avoid error checking at the beginning of functions, shift to type

-motivation to start

 back to bits at end: